ilia5/Study-Program-Organization-Assistant/README.md

 # Project: Study Program Organization Assistant

 **Project Idea**
-	•A tool to help students decide which courses to pick in the upcoming semester
+	* A tool to help students decide which courses to pick in the upcoming semester
-	•Provides information about the courses and shows how the semester is shaping up
+	* Provides information about the courses and shows how the semester is shaping up

 # Project Architecture and Components